brev/numenta-web/numenta.com/pages/legal/terms.md

 ### 12. PRIVACY

-Our Privacy Policy is located at http://numenta.com/legal/privacy/.
+Our Privacy Policy is located at: http://numenta.com/legal/privacy/.